Principles of the SouthPole-sium

 1:50pm.
 Arrive Kilkea House.

-2:30pm.
-Arrive Kilkea Castle for luncheon • Talk by Clem Roche
+2:20pm.
+Arrive Kilkea Castle for luncheon and 2:30pm.
+Talk by local historian Clem Roche on the hiistory of this 12th century castle.

 6:30pm.
 Depart Athy Heritage Centre for Dublin.